LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 Assignment places the result of an expression into a destination.
-The destination must be a local or thread variable, or it must be an appropriately-named method call.
+The destination must be a local or thread variable, or it must be an appropriately named method call.
 Lasso supports two types of assignment, one that produces the assigned value (``:=``) and one that does not (``=``). ::

    // "dest" assigned value of expression